WorldHistoricalGazetteer/whg3/Installation.md

 ## Introduction

 These instructions will guide you through setting up the **World Historical Gazetteer** (WHG3) on your local machine using Docker.
 This setup provides a consistent environment for anyone wishing to contribute to the development of WHG3 by testing new features, fixing bugs, or making other improvements.
+Ideas for contributions should ideally begin with an issue, which can then be discussed with the WHG team.
+Proposed code changes are submitted as pull requests, which are reviewed by the development team before being merged into the main repository.

 ## Prerequisites
 - GitHub Account